-Presentation False colors False color display of the spatial power density distribution False colors (filtered) Usage of a spatial filtration (spline function) on the false color display of the power density distribution Isometry 3-dimensional display of the spatial power density distribution

-Presentation Isometry 3D Allows a 3D display of caustic and power density distribution with spatial rotation as well as an optional isophote display Review (86%) Numerical overview of measuring results in the different layers based on the 86% beam radius definition Review (2.
-Moments) Numerical overview of the measuring results in the different layers based on the 2 nd moment beam radius definition Caustic Results of the caustic measurement and the results of the caustic fit - such as beam quality factor M2, focus position and focus radius Raw beam Not relevant for FPM Symmetry check Not relevant for FPM Fixed contour lines Display of the spatial laser density distribution with fixed intersection lines for 6 different power levels Variable contour lines Display of the spatial power density distribution with freely selectable intersection lines Graphical review Enables a selection of graphical displays - among them the radius, the x- and y- position above the z-position and the time System state Not relevant for FPM Evaluation parameter Loading stored evaluation parameters Color tables Different color charts are available in order to analyse e.g. diffraction phenomena in detail Toolbar In order to display or to hide the toolbar Position Moving the device into a defined position Evaluation Comparison of the measured values with defined limit values and evaluation (optionally)

-Communication Rescan bus The system searches the bus for the different device addresses.
+Presentation False colors False color display of the spatial power density distribution False colors (filtered) Usage of a spatial filtration (spline function) on the false color display of the power density distribution Isometry 3-dimensional display of the spatial power density distribution Isometry 3D Allows a 3D display of caustic and power density distribution with spatial rotation as well as an optional isophote display Review (86%) Numerical overview of measuring results in the different layers basing on the 86% beam radius definition Review (2.
+Moments) Numerical overview of the measuring results in the different layers basing on the 2 nd moment beam radius definition Caustic Results of the caustic measurement and the results of the caustic fit - such as beam quality factor M , focus position and focus radius Raw beam Information about the raw beam back calculation Symmetry check Analysis tool to check the beam symmetry especially for the alignment of laser resonators.
+No standard feature of the device Fixed contour lines Display of the spatial laser density distribution with fixed intersection lines for 6 different power levels Variable contour lines Display of the spatial power density distribution with freely selectable intersection lines Graphical review Enables a selection of graphical displays - among them the radius, the x- and y- position above the z-position and the time System state Not relevant for FPM Evaluation parameter Loading stored evaluation parameters Color tables Different color charts are available in order to analyse e.g. diffraction phenomena in detail Toolbar In order to display or to hide the toolbar Position Moving the device into a defined position Evaluation Comparison of the measured values with defined limit values and evaluation (optionally) Communication Rescan bus The system searches the bus for the different device addresses.
 This is necessary whenever the device configuration at the PRIMES bus was changed after starting the software.
-Free Communication Display of the communication on the PRIMES bus Scan device list Lists the device addresses of the single PRIMES devices

-Script Editor Opens the script generator, a tool for automatically controlling complex measurement sequences (with a script language developed by PRIMES).
-List Shows a list of the opened windows Python Opens the script generator in order to control complex measuring procedures automatically (scripting language Python)

-Help Activation Enables the activation of special functions About LDS Provides information regarding the software version
+Free Communication Display of the communication on the PRIMES bus Scan device list Lists the device addresses of the single PRIMES devices Script Editor Opens the script generator, a tool, by means of which complex measuring procedures are controlled automatically (with a script language developed by PRIMES).
+List Shows a list of the opened windows Python Opens the script generator in order to control complex measuring procedures automatically (scripting language Python) Help Activation Enables the activation of special functions About LDS Provides information regarding the software version